To gauge inflation outlook, don't look to markets, Fed paper says

-SAN FRANCISCO Market-based measures of the outlook for inflation are poor predictors for actual inflation, research published Monday by the San Francisco Federal Reserve Bank shows.
+SAN FRANCISCO, Sept 21 Market-based measures of the outlook for inflation are poor predictors for actual inflation, research published Monday by the San Francisco Federal Reserve Bank shows.

 Federal Reserve Chair Janet Yellen said last week the drop in market-based inflation expectations over the past month had caught the Fed's attention, and the Fed's statement explaining the central bank's decision to hold rates steady also mentioned the decrease.